World Museum

 Bees: a Story of Survival

-The Bees: a Story of Survival exhibition (4 May 2024–5 May 2025) is an immersive exploration of these remarkable creatures and their vital connection to the natural world.
+The Bees: a Story of Survival exhibition (until 5 May 2025) is an immersive exploration of these remarkable creatures and their vital connection to the natural world.
 In collaboration with artist Wolfgang Buttress, the exhibition features elements that transport visitors into a bee’s habitat, revealing the intricate workings of their colonies.
 Through sculptural sound and light environments, visitors experience real-time connections to bees in their natural habitat, gaining insights into their anatomy, colony dynamics, environmental roles and the threats they face.
 With over 20,000 species facing extinction, the exhibition prompts contemplation on the correlation between bee decline and environmental peril, urging viewers to recognise the urgency for action.

 Visiting the World Museum